Ticketing Incident Management may be defined as a process for logging, recording, and resolving incidents.

 Ticketing Management System assists you to find issues and analyze them more, identifying the root causes of problems that may affect your business productivity.

-Incident management system enables effective handoff of issues among the teams and its effective scaling.
+An incident management system enables effective handoff of issues among the teams and its effective scaling.

-The data and metrics generated by the ticketing management system are essential for management in decision making about efficiency, process improvements and managing the operational costs.
+The data and metrics generated by the ticketing management system are essential for management in decision making about efficiency, process improvements, and managing the operational costs.